Can Dogs Have Yogurt? Safe & Healthy Options for 2026

 Portion control is key!
 Yogurt should be considered a treat, not a staple in your dog’s diet.
 Too much of a good thing can lead to digestive upset, even if it’s plain yogurt.

-A general guideline is to offer 1-2 tablespoons of plain yogurt per day for small to medium dogs, and up to 1/4 cup for larger breeds.
+A general guideline, based on veterinary advice, is to offer 1-2 tablespoons of plain yogurt per day for small to medium dogs, and up to 1/4 cup for larger breeds.
 However, this can vary based on your dog’s size, activity level, and individual tolerance.

 It’s always best to consult with your veterinarian before making significant changes to your dog’s diet, especially if your dog has pre-existing health conditions or known food sensitivities.